fnagel/t3extblog/Documentation/UsersManual/Index.rst

 **Metadata:**

-- Add some metadata for your blogpost (keywords and description text)
+- Add some metadata for your blog post (keywords and description text)
 - Metadata tab content is used for SEO relevant meta tags only

 **Content:**